-The community of Wisconsin Dells is comprised of the City of Wisconsin Dells and the Village of Lake Delton.
+The tourism destination of Wisconsin Dells is primarily comprised of the City of Wisconsin Dells and the Village of Lake Delton.
 Its roots as a tourism community date back more than 150 years when the first visitors came for scenic tours of the Wisconsin River with towering sandstone cliffs hugging its shores.
 Today, Wisconsin Dells is widely recognized as “The Waterpark Capital of the World!®”

 Along with its stellar family vacation base, Wisconsin Dells successfully hosts meetings, conventions and sports.
 The community is in early discussions on a major downtown redevelopment project designed to bring more entertainment, dining, arts, activities and cityscape improvements to the historic river district.

 The exact tally of $1,014,547,665 represents an increase of 5.3% over a year ago.
 When you factor in indirect impacts, that overall total climbs to nearly $1.4 billion, a jump of just under 5% from last year.